 DATE: JOB NO.

 LOCATION/BUILDING & FLOOR:

 NATURE OF JOB:

-NAME OF PERSON DOING HOT W VORK:
+NAME OF PERSON DOING HOT WORK:

-I verify the above location has precautions checked on the Re quired Precautions Checklist

-have been taken to prevent fire for this work. e, and permission is authorized
+I verify the above location has been examined, the precautions checked on the Required Precautions Checklist have been taken to prevent fire, and permission is authorized for this work.

-SIGNED (FIRESAFETY SUPERVIS SOR/OPERATIONS SUPERVISOR):
+SIGNED (FIRESAFETY SUPERVISOR/OPERATIONS SUPERVISOR):

-PERMIT DATE TIME
+PERMIT EXPIRES DATE TIME A.M.
+P.M.

-EXPIRES P.M.

-NOTE EMERGENCY NOTIF FORM.
-USE AS APPROPRI
+NOTE EMERGENCY NOTIFICATION ON BACK OF FORM.
+USE AS APPROPRIATE FOR YOUR FACILITY.

-IT IS GOOD
+THIS PERMIT IS GOOD

-DAY ONLY!
+FOR ONE DAY ONLY!